One common question we are asked is "What size circuit breaker do I need?" and in turn that follows with "What size wire do I need?"

 Please see our article on Load sharing if you plan to take advantage of this feature.

-You will see based on the above chart and code, that we strongly urge the use of#6 copper wire for a 50A circuit in all applications as a minimum.
+Based on the above chart and code, #6 copper wire is recommended for a 50A circuit in all applications as a minimum.
 This is especially true for installations that use residential (Romex or non-metallic sheathed cable) wiring.
-You can always go larger in wire if heat or distance will be an issue.
+You can always go larger in the wire size if heat or distance will be an issue.

 Please note that the NEC is a minimum requirement, and some jurisdictions will adopt their own code in conjunction with the NEC which may be different than that stated above.
 Always check with your local Authority Having Jurisdiction for local codes.